What is an EICR Test and how do I book one?

 Once the test has been completed, the approved contractor will provide the owner with an Electrical Installation Condition Report (EICR) also known as an EICR certificate.
 The EICR is an important report which from July 2020 is now a legal requirement, has become a standard requirement for landlords and business owners.
 It will contain organised and detailed feedback on the condition of your electrical installation, and will either be classified as satisfactory or unsatisfactory.
 To see a typical outcome of an EICR test and the type of failures click here to see an EICR test case study.

 In Scotland, it is the law for landlords to regularly undertake EICR tests on their property.
 This is because of the importance of guaranteeing the safety of their tenants from electrical accidents.

 When it comes to the condition of electrical equipment, it’s better to be safe and eliminate all risks.
-When performed by a qualified engineer, the EICR test is so extensive and meticulous that you can have peace of mind about the safety of electronics in your property.
+When performed by a qualified electrician, the EICR test is so extensive and meticulous that you can have peace of mind about the safety of electrical wiring in your property.